lk4ml/blog_example/about.md

 I consider myself a tinkerer and problem solver.
 I have a strong attachment to Linux and DIY mindset.
 My idea of a weekend project would be building and flying a drone or fixing up a Raspberry Pi with my home electricals!

 Currently I am working on understanding JavaScript, React and Node.
-If you check out GitHub, you'll see me doing small projects.
+If you check [me out on GitHub](https://github.com/mbtamuli), you'll see me doing small projects.

 I also like Golang and the occasional PHP.
 I run a lot of things using containers even for my local system just for fun!